Projects in Phononics

 Wave attenuation in metallic additively manufactured structures

-This project aims at exploring possibilities for effective wave and vibration attenuation in metallic metamaterials produced by means of selective laser melting technique.
+This project aims at exploring possibilities for effective wave and vibration attenuation enhanced by material properties of polymer metamaterials produced by means of additive manufacturing tachniques.

 Status: ongoing